 What is your preferred genre?

-To read: I love to read what I love to write, but also I grew up reading fantasy novels and still have a soft spot for them!
+To read: I love to read what I love to write, but I also grew up reading fantasy novels and still have a soft spot for them!
 I'm also a fan of memoir and historical fiction.

 What are you currently working on?